TACC/agavepy/docs/docsite/admin/index.rst

 Admin
 =====

-Publish and manage APIs in a Tapis tenant
+These functions help you to discover, inspect, and manage custom APIS on a specific Tapis tenant.
+They generally require special administrative access to use.

 .. toctree::
    :maxdepth: 2